Insurance Terms and Conditions for Home Buyer's Insurance (PLUS)

 1.4 Making Claims

 The Insured Party must make a claim for the damage/need for legal assistance to the Company without undue delay.
 If the Company does not receive notification of the damage/need for legal assistance within one year of the circumstances and/or details that the need for legal assistance/case is based upon becoming known to the Insured Party, the right to insurance coverage shall lapse, cf. section 8-5 of the Insurance Contracts Act.
+Regardless, the damage/need for legal assistance must be notified during the Insured Party’s insurance period.

-1.5 Norwegian Jurisdiction
+1.5 Governing Law and Jurisdiction

 The insurance policy only applies to matters governed by Norwegian law, and that have a Norwegian court as their legal jurisdiction.